mattpito/nf__bam2RNAseq/README.md

 Self-explanatory.
 Bear in mind (again) flow is currently for paired sequencing.
 Will update it in time to include more cases.

+<u>You can edit the config file to include your bam locations or the final results directory.</u>

 ## Fastq split to r1,r2.fastq
 Self-explanatory.
 The input fastq file has a /1 or /2 id next to the reads.
 This is used to split the fastq to 2 subsequent fastq files that are paired BUT DESYNCED.